silverspectro/Cheatsheets/cheatsheet-Git.md

-git push origin branch	//push on github the branch on the given master/or origin git push origin :nameofthebranch	//delete the remote branch git push --tags		//push the local tags to the remote git pull	//pull from the remote
+git push origin branch	//push on github the branch on the given master/or origin git push origin :nameofthebranch	//delete the remote branch git push --tags		//push the local tags to the remote

+git pull	//pull from the remote and merge

+git fetch	//pull but fon't merge

 git branch	//list all the local branchs git branch -r 	//list all the remote branchs